MartinPacker/filterCSV/README.md

 ## Using filterCSV

-filterCSV reads from stdin and writes to stdout, with messages (including error messages) to stderr.
+filterCSV reads from stdin and writes to stdout, with messages (including error messages) written to stderr.
 For example:

     filterCSV '^A1$' 'triangle' < input.csv > output.csv